bitvijays/umbrella-wiki/source/1_Architecture.rst

     ))

 - All ROS2 DDS messages are then prefixed with the corresponding robot identifier within the robot local domain.
-- The ROS2bag logs are saved into files in the robot_data volume mount that is passed to the docker containers (/storage folder).
+- The ROS2bag logs are saved into files in the robot_data volume mount passed to the docker containers (/storage folder).
-- The P3D plugin publishes the ground truth from the simulator to the IoT Gateway, which is then passed to the appropriate radio simulator instances and stored in the postgres database.
+- The P3D plugin publishes the ground truth from the simulator to the IoT Gateway, which is then passed to the appropriate radio simulator instances and stored in the Postgres database.

 Map and video visualisations
 """"""""""""""""""""""""""""

-- Ground truth map visualisation shall permit overlay of spatial sensor data such as heat maps, ground truth telemetry or other information.
-The normal zoom and scroll capabilities will be provided with the ability to select and show different layers in a specified manner overlaid onto spatial maps.
+- Ground truth map visualisation shall permit the overlay of spatial sensor data such as heat maps, ground truth telemetry or other information.
+The testbed will provide the normal zoom and scroll capabilities with the ability to select and show different layers in a specified manner overlaid onto spatial maps.
 For instance, spatially interpolated sensor data heat maps or nodes and links with status colour coding.
-Open layers or simple javascript frontend and Geoserver backend can be used for this purpose.
+Users can use open layers or simple javascript frontend and Geoserver backend for this purpose.

   - The ground truth maps URL is: ``http://<IOT_GW_ADDRESS>:8080/device/map``
   - For the heat map overlay the URL is: ``http://<IOT_GW_ADDRESS>:8080/device/map?maptype=heatmap``

-- For video streams, a simple selection function shall be enabled if multiple video sources are available.
-The video will be displayed in an iFrame or video object in the portal window.
+- For video streams, Users shall enable a simple selection function if multiple video sources are available.
+The experiment will display the video in an iFrame or video object in the portal window.
 The video server is hosted on the same arena server and is accessible via port 80.

 Lora Testbed